 Career and Salary Info for Environmental Toxicologists

-The U.S. Bureau of Labor Statistics reported that environmental scientists, including those involved in health, were expected to see an increase of 15% in employment through the 2012-2022 decade.
-In May 2012, the annual salary for environmental scientists in general was $68,970 per year, according to BLS statistics.
+The U.S. Bureau of Labor Statistics reported that environmental scientists, including those involved in health, were expected to see an increase of 8% in employment through the 2018-2028 decade.
+In May 2018, the mean annual salary for environmental scientists and specialists was $71,130 per year, according to BLS statistics.